 Get Urgent Dental Care to Preserve Your Smile

 By nature, dental emergencies tend to happen suddenly and at the most inconvenient times to boot.
-If you or a loved one is experiencing serious oral pain or a traumatic injury, don’t hesitate in reaching out to Resnick & Rosenfeld DDS for the fast, quality emergency care you need most during this difficult time.
+If you or a loved one is experiencing serious oral pain or a traumatic injury, don’t hesitate in reaching out to Rosenfeld Dental Associates for the fast, quality emergency care you need most during this difficult time.
 We make time for these cases as soon as our schedule allows and even offer same-day dentistry right here in Edison, NJ.
 Contact us today!

 What Constitutes a Dental Emergency?

 If you’re not sure that you have a dental emergency on your hands, just give us a call.
 One of our staff will be glad to assess the situation and make the best recommendation.
 Please don’t say to yourself, “I’ll just wait and see what happens.”
 We’d much rather see you in the office and determine that you’re not having an emergency than miss something that is truly serious.